-From incidents occurring without anyone getting hurt to suggesting improvements to make the process safer and more efficient is very valuable.
+Reporting incidents occurring without anyone getting hurt and suggesting improvements to make the process safer and more efficient are very valuable.

 This experience comes from direct observation from the people doing the hands-on task.

-Adhering to minor tweaks could help prevent accidents from combination ladder preparations.
+Adhering to minor tweaks could help prevent accidents during combination ladder preparations.

 Is improvising allowed?